freecodecamp-greenville/fcc-greenville-www/index.md

 If you have ideas or suggestions for this site, [open an issue or a pull request](https://github.com/freecodecamp-greenville/fcc-greenville-www).
 Don't know what that means?
-Come to one of our meetups and we'll get you started!
+Come to one of our meet-ups and we'll get you started!

 Please visit our
 [Facebook group](https://www.facebook.com/groups/free.code.camp.Greenville/).